-Broccoli, Red Pepper & Chickpea Salad
+Broccoli, Red Bell Pepper & Chickpea Salad

-Vegan MoFo #20 – I spent the day on the beach so I don’t have an elaborate recipe today.
-However, this is one of my favorite go-to recipes, and it wouldn’t be right not to include it in the Vegan Month of Food initiative.
-My awesome mother made this salad often when I was growing up, and now it’s become a staple for me as I make it every other week or so.
-It’s so easy to make and it tastes delicious.
-The colors are so vibrant, and the red and green together would make it a great dish to serve at a Christmas potluck.
+I spent the day on the beach so I don’t have an elaborate recipe today.
+However, this Broccoli, Red Bell Pepper & Chickpea Salad is one of my favorite go-to recipes, and it wouldn’t be right not to include it in the Vegan Month of Food initiative.

 Broccoli, Red Pepper & Chickpea Salad (vegan, gluten-free)